harbaum/MiSTeryNano/bl616/README.md

   * The on-board BL616 can be re-flashed with its original firmware whenever the FPGA is to be updated
   * A separate second BL616 can be connected to the Tang Nano 20k leaving the on-board one intouched

-The [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) contains the same BL616 controller and can thus be used to develop a replacement firmware while keeping the BL616 on the Tang Nano 20k intact.
+The [M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) contains the same BL616 MCU and can thus be used to develop a replacement firmware while keeping the BL616 on the Tang Nano 20k intact.

 ## Using the M0S Dock